-The World Language Department of Scarsdale High School is committed to offer a program with the aim of meeting the needs of students regardless of their ability.
+The World Languages Department of Scarsdale High School is committed to offer a program with the aim of meeting the needs of students regardless of their ability.
 It is our conviction that every student can learn a world language.
 We recognize that the level of proficiency each pupil attains may be different.
 Therefore, flexibility is built into the program.
 Every offering has objectives to develop listening, speaking, reading and writing skills, although emphasis may be different from course to course.
-The department offers sequences in French, Latin, Mandarin, and Spanish.
+The department offers sequences in Spanish, French, Latin, and Mandarin.